-Information on actual jobs created, wages paid, and actual capital investment made are not required to be included in the annual reports.
+Information on actual jobs created, wages paid, and actual capital investment made is not required to be included in the annual reports.
 There is information on jobs created for PILOT recipients who also have FastTrack grants.
-These are state grants that can be used to fund infrastructure improvements, job training, and a variety of other expenses.
-FastTrack recipients are required to submit yearly reports to the state for five years detailing their total number of employees-four years is the most that has been reported thus far.
-A Comptroller finding in 2016 said that businesses were "submitting conflicting or unclear reports on the number of new jobs created after a FastTrack grant award."
-See table 3 for a summary of FastTrack Grantees performance reports between 2013 and 2017, which includes the number of actual jobs created.
+These are state grants that can be used to fund infrastructure improvements, job training, and a variety of other expenses.59 FastTrack recipients are required to submit yearly reports to the state for five years